 - All Animals Are Dogs: With a Hyaenodon, no less.
 Innes even calls it a dog!

-- Blue and Orange Morality: The Mahars aren't evil; they simply lack any concept of sound, and so they don't understand the other creatures they treat as slaves are intelligent beings in their own right.
+- Blue-and-Orange Morality: The Mahars aren't evil; they simply lack any concept of sound, and so they don't understand the other creatures they treat as slaves are intelligent, communicating beings in their own right.

 - Canon Welding: The fourth book, Tarzan at the Earth's Core, quite clearly defines the Tarzan and Pellucidar novels as part of the same continuity, with the usual heroes teaming up with Tarzan and his allies for a Crossover.

 - Cliffhanger: Tanar of Pellucidar ends with some of the surface-world protagonists vowing to mount an expedition to rescue Innes from a Korsar dungeon, which how Tarzan gets involved for one installment.